Bark Parental Control Review 2024: Is It Worth the Cost?

 Bark did a really good job during my tests — after installing the Bark Kids app to my own Android phone, I tried to visit 10+ adult and online casino websites.
 Bark blocked every one of them and sent alerts to my dashboard that one of my “children” had attempted to visit this type of website.
 Unfortunately, when Bark alerts you about a blocked website, it doesn’t give you an option to immediately whitelist it from within an alert page, and you’ll need to manually go into the app settings and add the URL to the list of allowed websites.

 I like how it’s difficult for your kid to disable Bark’s VPN.
 It comes with uninstall protection, via a device code.
-The only way to access VPN settings is by entering this code.
+The only way to access VPN settings is by entering this code, which changes constantly and is only available in the Bark parental control app.
 As long as your kid doesn’t know your code, they won’t be able to uninstall the VPN.

 Another big drawback with Bark is that it can’t block offline apps.
 The app filtering features offered by Qustodio and FamiSafe allow you to completely block apps by placing an overlay on the screen when it’s accessed.
 Bark is only able to block internet access to mobile apps, so it can’t block offline apps like games, video players, or the phone’s camera app.